pasdoc/pasdoc/tests/README.md

-# Tests for pasdoc
+# Tests for PasDoc

+Run all the tests simply by `run_all_tests.sh`.
+This runs all relevant tests described below.
+It requires a Unix shell (on Windows, you should install Cygwin or MSys).

+# Testcases

-Some short and difficult Pasdoc sources.
+The subdirectory `testcases` contains some short and difficult Pasdoc sources.
 Some of these are taken from bugreports, to make sure we don't reintroduce an old bug again.
 Some of these are written to test new features.